 The employee’s complaint, which contained sensitive company information. was eventually settled out of court for half a million dollars.

 Very few lawyers practice this specialty, says Sessions.
-“Most people have a tough time finding someone to help them pursue work¬place justice,” Sessions observes, “because these suits can he time- consuming and costly.”
+“Most people have a tough time finding someone to help them pursue workplace justice,” Sessions observes, “because these suits can be time- consuming and costly.”

-Sessions offers the following ten- point guide as a brief introduction to employee law—bit he cautions: “Labor law is extremely complex. constantly changing, and subject to different interpretations.
+Sessions offer the following ten-point guide as a brief introduction to employee law—but he cautions: “Labor law is extremely complex. constantly changing, and subject to different interpretations.
 Do not rely on a magazine article or short seminar to determine your best legal avenues.”

-I. The right of an employer to fire an employee “at will” is limited.
+1. The right of an employer to fire an employee “at-will” is limited.